tingyucha/AOSPRE/docs/README_AOS.txt

 of model grid index (x,y).
 To get the waypoints, type ./flight_planner.sh, and copy the output to your namelist file.

-e) Once you have these files set up, you can run the AOS.
+e) Once you have these files set up, you can run the AOSPRE.
 The typical procedure is create a directory for running tests associated with a particular weather simulation in the main directory, such as "run_tests/storm1".
 Make sure all your necessaryfiles are in that directory, including CONFIG,